-The proximity of the minor stream to the sheds has been considered, however as no discharges are proposed, this is not significant.
+The proximity of the minor stream to the sheds has been considered, however as no discharges will be allowed by the permit there is no potential for impact on the stream, .
 The use of sealed tanks for the temporary storage of wash waters is good practice, and does not connect to surface water drainage.